 \section{Summary}

-In this paper we studied the shadows of a Schwarzschild black hole perturbed by a special class of gravitational wave.
-Under the influence of gravitational wave, the equations of photon motion in this spacetime are no longer integrable, and the shadows change periodically.
-When the order of Legendre polynomial $l$ is odd, the total shadow vibrates with time along the direction which is vertical to equatorial plane.
-When $l$ is even, the centre of the shadow does not move, but its shape alternately stretches and shrinks with time along the vertical direction.
-We studied the effects of gravitational wave on Schwarzschild black hole shadows by calculating two deviated parameters $\varepsilon_{o}$ and $\varepsilon_{e}$ in different times, and found the deviation from Schwarzschild black hole shadow is larger for the gravitational wave with higher frequency $\sigma$.
-We also found that there exist self-similar fractal structures in the boundary of shadow, which indicates that chaos appear in the shadow of Schwarzschild black hole perturbed by the gravitational wave.
-In addition, we present the shadows for the observer locating at inclination angle $\theta_{obs}=0^{\circ}$ and $45^{\circ}$, respectively.
-Our results show that gravitational wave yields a lot of interesting patterns for the black hole shadow.
+In this paper we studied the shadows of a Schwarzschild black hole perturbed by a special class of gravitational wave (\ref{dg}).
+Under the influence of gravitational wave, the equations of photon motion in this spacetime are no longer integrable, and the shadow changes periodically.
+When the order of Legendre polynomial $l$ is odd, the center of shadow oscillates up and down with time along the direction which is vertical to equatorial plane.
+When $l$ is even, the center of shadow does not move, but it alternately stretches and squeezes with time along the vertical direction.
+We studied the effects of gravitational wave on Schwarzschild black hole shadows by introducing two deviated parameters $\varepsilon_{o}$ and $\varepsilon_{e}$, and found both of the amplitude of $\varepsilon_{o}$ and $\varepsilon_{e}$ increase with $l$ increases for fixed $\sigma$.
+We also found that there exist self-similar fractal structures in the boundary of shadow caused by chaotic motion of photon due to the presence of gravitational wave.
+The average width $w$ of black hole shadow in a time-period increases first and then decreases overall as $r_{obs}$ increases.
+The variation range of height $h$ and radius $R$ of black hole shadow change periodically with $r_{obs}$.
+Moreover, the change of the black hole shadow height $h$ is bigger than that of the shadow width $w$, which indicates the gravitational perturbation (\ref{dg}) has a greater influence on the vertical direction of black hole shadow.
+In addition, we present the shadows for the observer with different inclination angle.
+Our results show that the presence of gravitational wave yields some interesting properties of black hole shadow.